 How It Works

-- After receiving applications from undergraduate first-year students to be mentees, applications for being a mentor to undergraduate third-year or higher students will be opened along with the courses requested by mentees.
+- Receiving applications from undergraduate first-year students to be mentees and applications for being a mentor to undergraduate third-year or higher students at the same time.

-- One mentor serves two to three mentees who take the same courses and starts mentoring activities in study places like GSR (Group Study Room) at the Tae-Joon Park Digital Library.
+- One mentor serves three to four mentees who take the same courses and starts mentoring activities in study places like GSR (Group Study Room) at the Tae-Joon Park Digital Library.

 - Mentoring classes are held for more than two hours per class, four times per month, over the period of 3 months.
 After each class, class records should be filled in by mentors.